fbasarn/contact-book-basa0044/README.md

 - Delete or edit existing contact details.
 - Search for specific contacts within the book.

+The contacts will appear sorted by their last name after they are added.
 Changes made to contacts are persisted using localStorage.

 ## Building and Running